How to Warm Up Your Twitter Account Before Outreach

 Daily Activities During Warm-Up

-Posting Original Content (2-3 Tweets Per Day)
+Posting Original Content (2 to 3 Tweets Per Day)

 Your tweets should be genuine content that provides value: